-In a multipoint system the remotes and repeaters are not listed in the master's Call Book.
-When establishing such a system, it is necessary only to have the master's call book number in each remote's and repeater's Call Book, and to have each repeater's call book number in the Call Book of each remote which may potentially communicate through it.
+In a multi-point system the Remotes and Repeaters are not listed in the Master's Call Book.
+When establishing such a system, it is necessary only to have the Master's call book number in each Remote's and Repeater's Call Book, and to have each repeater's call book number in the Call Book of each remote which may potentially communicate through it.

-The following example shows the Call Books of a multipoint system comprised of a master, repeater and remote in which the remote can communicate either through the repeater or directly to the master:
+The following example shows the Call Books of a multi-point system comprised of a master, repeater and remote in which the Remote can communicate either through the Repeater or directly to the Master:

-Table 2: Multi-Point Master Call Book (Unit Call book number 912-0001)
+Multi-Point Master Call Book (Unit Call book number 555-0001)

 Entry Number Repeater 1 Repeater 2

-(0) 000-0000 <black></black>
+(0) 000-0000

-(1) 000-0000 <blank></blank>
+(1) 000-0000

-No call book number entries are necessary in the master's Call Book
+No call book number entries are necessary in the Master's Call Book